Autobiography/Memoir

 In his first full-length autobiography, comedy legend and national treasure Billy Connolly reveals the truth behind his windswept and interesting life.

-It was an appearance on Michael Parkinson's chat show in 1975 - and one outrageous story in particular - that catapulted Billy from cult hero to national star.
+It was an appearance on Michael Parkinson's chat show in 1975 - and one outrageous story in particular - that catapulted Billy into a national star.